Dan White

 Daniel James White (September 2, 1946 – October 21, 1985) was an American politician who assassinated George Moscone, the 37th mayor of San Francisco, and Harvey Milk, a fellow member of the San Francisco Board of Supervisors, inside San Francisco City Hall on November 27, 1978.

 During trial his lawyers argued, controversially, that White did not have the mental capacity required to be found guilty of murder, due to his depression as evidenced by his consumption of junk food.

 White was convicted, not of murder, but on two counts of voluntary manslaughter and served five years of a seven-year and eight-month prison sentence.
-Less than two years after his release, he returned to San Francisco and later committed suicide.
+Less than two years after his release, he returned to San Francisco and later died by suicide.

 Early life

 Dan White was born in Long Beach, California, on September 2, 1946, the second of nine children in a working-class Catholic Irish-American family.
-He grew up in the Visitacion Valley neighborhood of San Francisco and attended Archbishop Riordan High School, until he was expelled for violence in his junior year.
-He went on to attend Woodrow Wilson High School (later renamed Phillip and Sala Burton High School).
+He grew up in the Visitacion Valley neighborhood of San Francisco and attended Archbishop Riordan High School, until he was expelled for violence.
+He went on to attend Woodrow Wilson High School.

 Career

 White enlisted in the United States Army in June 1965.
-He served during the Vietnam War as a sergeant with the 101st Airborne Division between 1969 and 1970, and was honorably discharged in 1971.
+Between 1969 and 1970, he served as a sergeant in the 101st Airborne Division during the Vietnam War.
+He was honorably discharged in 1971.

 Following a stint as a security guard at A. J. Dimond High School in Anchorage, Alaska, White returned to San Francisco and joined the San Francisco Police Department (SFPD).
 According to a SF Weekly newspaper account, he allegedly quit the force after reporting another officer for beating a handcuffed suspect.
 White then joined the San Francisco Fire Department, in which he rescued a woman and her baby from a seventh-floor apartment.
 The city's newspapers referred to him as "an all-American boy".